Long-term consistency beats short-term intensity.Bruce Lee

 A Gentle Reader named Oskar observed that, following the logic in the previous sentence, shorter strokes result in more, not less, reversals in stroke direction, and therefore shorter strokes should lead to more rocking rather than less.
 I concur with Oskar’s analysis and conclusion and am adding the following clarification to avoid confusion.

 A short stroke produces smaller changes in the angles of one’s joints during the stroke compared to the changes during a longer stroke, making it much easier to maintain the bevel at the correct angle on the stone’s face.
 In other words, the angles of ones the joints in hand, wrist, arm and shoulder change less during short strokes than in longer strokes, making it easier to manage joints and tendons yielding greater repeatability.

 In addition, shorter strokes tend to focus one’s attention on properly indexing the bevel on the stone during each individual stroke, attention that tends to wander more during long strokes.
 It’s that darn badger again.

 Please note that this analysis is simply your humble servant’s opinion, and perhaps not a weighty one at that because I am not a physician, nor have I conducted the physiological studies and dissections upon which a rigorous opinion should be based.

-I know that making short strokes feels inefficient, and it is compared to a machine, but regardless of the Titanium-Unobtainium alloy combat chassis hidden under your synthetic skin, Beloved Customer is not a Cyberdyne Systems product with a titanium alloy combat chassis.
-However, with practice, you will find you are able to increase the distance and speed of each stroke especially as your focus and hand-soul coordination improves and your wrists and elbows relax and become trained.
+I know that making short strokes feels inefficient, and it is compared to a machine, but Beloved Customer is probably not a Cyberdyne Systems product with a titanium alloy combat chassis.
+However, with practice, you will find you are able to increase the distance and speed of each stroke, especially as your focus and hand-soul coordination improves and your wrists and elbows relax and become trained.

 Long extravagant strokes on rough or medium grit stones are for sharpening axes and kitchen knives, not chisels or planes.